-This document, the Performance Evaluation and Measurement Plan (PEMP), primarily serves as DOE's Quality Assurance/Surveillance Plan (QASP) for the evaluation of UT-Battelle (hereafter referred to as "the Contractor") performance regarding the management and operations of the Oak Ridge National Laboratory (hereafter referred to as "the Laboratory") for the evaluation period from October 1, 2022, through September 30, 2023.
-The performance evaluation provides a standard by which to determine whether the Contractor is managerially and operationally in control of the Laboratory and is meeting the mission requirement and performance expectations/objectives of the Department as stipulated within this contract.
+This document, the UT-Battelle Performance Evaluation and Measurement Plan (PEMP), primarily serves as the U.S. Department of Energy (hereafter referred to as "DOE") Quality Assurance/Surveillance Plan for the evaluation of UT-Battelle LLC (hereafter referred to as "the Contractor") performance regarding the management and operations (M&O) of the Oak Ridge National Laboratory (hereafter referred to as "ORNL," "the Laboratory") for the evaluation period from October 1, 2023, through September 30, 2024.
+The performance evaluation provides a standard by which to determine whether the Contractor is managerially and operationally in control of the Laboratory and is meeting the mission requirement and performance expectations/objectives of the Department as stipulated within this document.

-This document also describes the distribution of the total available performance-based fee and the methodology for determining the amount of fee earned by the Contractor as stipulated within the clauses entitled, "Determining Total Available Performance Fee and Fee Earned," "Conditional Payment of Fee, Profit, or Incentives," and "Total Available Fee: Base Fee Amount and Performance Fee Amount."
-In partnership with the Contractor and other key customers, the Department of Energy (DOE) Headquarters (HQ) and the Site Office have defined the measurement basis that serves as the Contractor's performance-based evaluation and fee determination.
+This document also describes the distribution of the total available performance-based fee and the methodology for determining the amount of fee earned by the Contractor as stipulated within the clauses in the Prime Contract titled "Determining Total Available Performance Fee and Fee Earned," "Conditional Payment of Fee, Profit, or Incentives," and "Total Available Fee: Base Fee Amount and Performance Fee Amount."
+In partnership with the Contractor and other key customers, DOE Headquarters (HQ) and the DOE ORNL Site Office (hereafter referred to as "OSO," the Site Office) have defined the measurement basis that serves as the Contractor's performance-based evaluation and fee determination.

-The Performance Goals (hereafter referred to as Goals), Performance Objectives (hereafter referred to as Objectives) and set of notable outcomes discussed herein were developed in accordance with contract expectations set forth within the contract.
+The Performance Goals (hereafter referred to as "Goals"), Performance Objectives (hereafter referred to as "Objectives") and set of Notable Outcomes discussed herein were developed in accordance with contract expectations set forth within the contract.
 The notable outcomes for meeting the Objectives set forth within this plan have been developed in coordination with HQ program offices as appropriate.
 Except as otherwise provided for within the contract, the evaluation and fee determination will rest solely on the Contractor's performance within the Performance Goals and Objectives set forth within this plan.

-The overall performance against each Objective of this performance plan, to include the evaluation of notable outcomes, shall be evaluated jointly by the appropriate HQ office, major customer and/or the Site Office as appropriate.
+The overall performance against each Objective of this performance plan, to include the evaluation of notable outcomes, shall be evaluated jointly by the appropriate HQ office(s), major customer(s), and/or the Site Office as appropriate.
 This cooperative review methodology will ensure that the overall evaluation of the Contractor results in a consolidated DOE position taking into account specific notable outcomes as well as all additional information available to the evaluating office.
-The Site Office shall work closely with each HQ program office or major customer throughout the year in evaluating the Contractor's performance and will provide observations regarding programs and projects as well as other management and operation activities conducted by the Contractor throughout the year.
+The Site Office shall work closely with each HQ program office or major customer throughout the year in evaluating the Contractor's performance and will provide observations regarding programs and projects as well as other M&O activities conducted by the Contractor throughout the year.

 Section I provides information on how the performance rating (grade) for the Contractor, as well as the performance-based incentives fee earned (if any), will be determined.
-As applicable, also provides information on the award term eligibility requirements.
+As applicable, Section I also provides information on the award term eligibility requirements.